mmraff/npm-two-stage/README.md

 [The official documentation of npm is here](https://docs.npmjs.com/).
-When used to install a package, the default behavior of npm is to fetch the package and all of its dependencies from one or more remote servers, typically the **[npm registry](https://docs.npmjs.com/misc/registry)**.
+When used to install a package, the default behavior of npm is to fetch the package and all of its dependencies from one or more remote servers, typically the **[npm registry](https://docs.npmjs.com/misc/registry)**, and to install to the current platform.
 This works fine for all users except, e.g., those in the use cases above.

 Theoretically, one could manually install some kinds of packages and their trees of dependencies by repeating this sequence however many times needed:
 ```sh